br3ndonland/udacity-fsnd-sql-logs/logs-methods.md

 [('Candidate is jerk, alleges rival', 338647L), ('Bears love berries, alleges bear', 253801L), ('Bad things gone, say good people', 170098L)]
 ```

 I will need to reformat the output into a plain-text table like PostgreSQL.
+I'm surprised that `psycopg2` doesn't return SQL tables as output by default.
+Isn't that what you would expect?

 I tried a few different things.
 There is a `PrettyTable` module, but the Python distribution with Vagrant doesn't have it.
 I'll get back to this after finishing the second and third queries.

 ### 2. Who are the most popular article authors of all time?